hindu-comm/weblogs/manasataramgini/2015/09/2015-09-18_the-social-phantasmagorical-and-historical-journey.md

 Vrishchika: “Please go ahead.
 We are seasoned campaigners in this realm.
 Had we been with our implements at our familiar śmaśāna I am sure we could have figured this one out.”
-Babhru: “Wow\!
+Babhru: “Wow!
 I guess you all believe in such stuff.”
 Somakhya a touch concerned at Vrishchika’s spilling the beans about their ways, and seeing the turn of the conversation looked at Lootika with knitted eye brows.